Gas Fee Limbo: How Low Can You Go Before the Network Ignores You

 # The first stuck one is at nonce: confirmed_nonce

-If pending_count is greater than zero, you have something waiting.
+If pending_count is greater than zero, something is waiting.
 The fix always starts with the lowest stuck nonce.
+Always.

 HACK LOVE BETRAY